 This packaging of these three balls comes branded to the US Open, however don’t be confused into thinking they’re the same ones that Nadal and friends smash around the courts on match day.
 All of these different colored versions are designed for use outside of professional circles, and in this case, perfect for learners new to tennis.

 The two paneled design is great to help you see how spin affects play, with a very clear visual of the way the ball is moving through the air to compared with how it bounces.
 If you’re trying to get the hang of slice vs topspin when you play or receive the ball, this will really help with understanding.

-As these are designed to be practice balls, they’re a lot slower than seasoned players will be used to, bouncing off surfaces around half the speed of pro equivalents.
+As the balls in this pack of three are designed to be practice balls, they’re a lot slower than seasoned players will be used to, bouncing off surfaces around half the speed of pro equivalents.
 That means kids will be able to learn to move around the court getting less frustrated that they’d otherwise be seeing balls fly away from them faster than they can get to them.

-Penn QST 36 Youth Felt Red Tennis Balls for Beginners
+Penn QST 36 Youth Felt for Beginners Review

 Hot on the heels of the Wilson balls, these Penn balls are broadly equivalent.
 Depending where you live in America or around the world, you may feel more affinity to one brand or the other, but there’s little to separate these two sets.